On Radically Expanding the Landscape of Potential Applications for Automated Proof Methods: Abstract

 \section{Abstract}

-In this paper we examine the potential of computer-assisted proof methods to be applied much more broadly than commonly recognized.
-More specifically, we contend that there are vast opportunities to derive valuable mathematical results and properties that may be narrow in scope, such as in highly-specialized engineering control applications, that are presently overlooked because they have characteristics atypical of those that are conventionally pursued in the areas of pure and applied mathematics.
-As a concrete example, we demonstrate use of automated methods for certifying polynomial nonnegativity as a part of a dimension-pinning strategy to prove that the inverse of the relative gain array (RGA) of a $d$-dimensional positive-definite matrix is doubly-stochastic for $d\leq 4$.\\ ~\\ {\bf Keywords}: Automated Proofs, Control Theory and Applications, Computer-Assisted Proofs, Dimension Pinning, Doubly Nonnegative Matrices, Formal Methods, Matrix Analysis, Nonnegative Polynomials, Relative Gain Array, RGA, SOS, Sum of Squares.\blfootnote{ Preprint arXiv:1906.00931v1 [cs.LO] 3 Jun 2019.}
+In this paper we examine the potential of optimization-based computer-assisted proof methods to be applied much more widely than commonly recognized by engineers and computer scientists.
+More specifically, we contend that there are vast opportunities to derive valuable mathematical results and properties that may be narrow in scope, such as in highly-specialized engineering control applications, that are presently overlooked because they have characteristics atypical of those that are conventionally studied in the areas of pure and applied mathematics.
+As a concrete example, we demonstrate use of sum-of-squares (SOS) optimization for certifying polynomial nonnegativity as a part of a proposed dimension-pinning strategy to prove that the inverse of the relative gain array (RGA) of a $d$-dimensional positive-definite matrix is doubly-stochastic for $d\leq 4$.
+However, it is not specifically this result and solution method that are of principal interest in this paper but rather how they illustrate the relevance of optimization-based proof techniques to engineering system design more broadly.\\ ~\\ {\bf Keywords}: Automated Proofs, Automated Software Methods, Computer-Aided System Design, Computer-Assisted Proofs, SOS Proofs, Sum of Squares Optimization.